 WASHINGTON — It is important that food retailers involved in a product recall “are able to employ a variety of different notification methods based on their capability to reach as many consumers as possible,” said by Mike Ambrosio, vice president, quality assurance, Wakefern Food Corp., Edison, N.J., in testimony here yesterday before the House Small Business Subcommittee on Regulations and Healthcare.
 He testified on behalf of Wakefern and the Food Marketing Institute, Arlington, Va., at ...

 REGISTER TO VIEW THIS ARTICLE - Register for a Free Account

 Registering for content on Supermarket News will give youINSTANTaccess to invaluable articles and media content that industry professionals rely on.
 You will have access to our special reports, feature articles, and industry analysis.
 It’sFREE, easy and quick.
-What are you waiting for!In addition you will also receive a complimentary copy of SN's salary survey sent to you by email.
+What are you waiting for!In addition you will also receive complimentary access to the SN salary survey data tables.

 Attention Paid Print Subscribers: While you have already been grantedfreeaccess to SNwe ask that youregister now.We promise it will only take a few minutes!
 Or visit your profile and add your print magazine account number and zip code.